Jury finds first US Capitol riot defendant to go on trial guilty on all counts - KESQ

 The week-long trial alternated between a painful reliving of the attack for Capitol Police witnesses, a civics lesson on Congress, and a family drama where a son testified against his father.

 Reffitt, 49, has been held in jail since his arrest in late January 2021.
-His case rose to national attention after his son, Jackson Reffitt, did major national TV interviews about turning his father in to the FBI after disagreeing with him about his Trump support and involvement in the right-wing group the Texas Three Percenters.
+His case rose to national attention after his son, Jackson Reffitt, did major national TV interviews about turning his father in to the FBI after disagreeing with him about his Trump support and involvement in the Three Percenters.

 The conviction could have a dramatic effect on the more than 500 Capitol riot defendants whose cases are still making their way through the justice system.
 It could encourage some defendants to accept plea deals instead of facing a jury, and also may prompt appeals of the criminal law being used in many of the January 6 prosecutions.